ShahabTheAnalyst/SQL_covid_19_project/Readme.md

 ![death_by_month](power_bi_visualizations/6_dying_likelihood_by_month.png)

-*The line chart visualizes the probability of dying due to covid by months of year.*
+*The line chart visualizes the probability of dying due to COVID by months of the year.*

 **Insights:**